-Mark J. Wilk, Vice President
+Mark J. Wilk, Secretary

 Mark Wilk is an attorney with the Oregon Law Center and works on issues affecting farmworkers.
 He has been on the Board since 1999.
 He has personnel management experience at the Executive Director level and provides training to FHDC property management staff on landlord-tenant issues.

 Elias Villegas and his family immigrated to the United States in search of the American dream of prosperity and education.
 They settled in Chico, California and survived by working as seasonal farm laborers; performing various types of agricultural farm work.

 In his current role as the Dean of Chemeketa The Woodburn Center, Elias supports the teaching/learning mission of the college and works closely with faculty and staff to promote student success.
 In his 12 years as the Dean, he has fostered countless business, public and community collaborations to position the Woodburn Center as an integral part of the economic, social and civic well-being of the City.
 He currently serves on the board of Oregon Community Foundation and the City of Woodburn Global Inclusion Advisory Council.
 In his free time he enjoys culinary arts, dancing and traveling with his family.